webmastersmith/WGU_Cloud_Computing/D334_Cryptography/Cryptography.md

 - **WPA-2 (IEEE 802.11i-2004) advanced the WPA standard by**:
   - keeping compatibility with WPA, but adding AES-CCMP (AES-Counter Mode CBCMAC Protocol), which is a block encryption method.
 Again, it supported two modes: Personal (with a pre-shared key) and Enterprise.;
 - **WPA Enterprise is different from WPA how**:
-  - no pre-shared key is used, and it also includes a MIC (Message Integrity Check).
+  - no pre-shared key is used, and it also includes a **MIC (Message Integrity Check)**.
   - The MIC mainly guards against the bit flipping attacks identified within WEP.;
 - **Mobile phone networks/GSM typically use what type of encryption**:
-  - the A5/1 or A5/2 stream encryption method, but almost on its first day of operation it has been a target for crackers, and the source code to crack A5/2 was released within one month of being made public.;
+  - the **A5/1 or A5/2 stream encryption** method, but almost on its first day of operation it has been a target for crackers, and the source code to crack A5/2 was released within one month of being made public.;
 - **A5/3 encryption system fixes what**:
   - known as KASUMI, the Japanese word for “mist”, is the upgrade to A5/1 and uses a block cipher.
-A5/1 is designed to be used for the GSM network, whereas A5/3 is for 3GPP, and is based on the MISTY1 cipher.
+A5/1 is designed to be used for the GSM network, whereas **A5/3 is for 3GPP**, and is based on the MISTY1 cipher.
 128-bit key.;
 - **While WEP contains what weaknesses**:
-  - a properly defined stream cipher can be much faster than block ciphers, as they just have to create a key stream from an IV (also known as a nonce value) and a key.;
+  - a properly defined **stream cipher can be much faster than block ciphers**, as they just have to create a key stream from an IV (also known as a nonce value) and a key.;
   - **ChaCha20**:
     - named as it has 20 rounds
     - Google proposed as an alternative to AES to be used with TLS connections.;